Code files of C++ nodes¶

 //Source file

-Flows::PVariable MyNode::myRpcMethod(const Flows::PArray &parameters) {
+Flows::PVariable MyNode::myRpcMethod(const Flows::PArray ¶meters) {

 try {